-- From June to November, the waters recede and give way to beaches along the banks of the river.
+- From June to November, the waters recede and give way to beaches along the river banks.

 Depending on the river level, the tours in the Amazon change.
 There are more kayaks and boat trips when the jungle is flooded.

-There are a lot of animals in the jungle but they are very difficult to observe.
+There are a lot of animals in the jungle, but they are challenging to observe.
 The Amazon is dense!

 You shouldn’t have too much trouble seeing monkeys, tarantulas, caimans, and dolphins.
 For the rest, you will have to be patient and lucky.

 For this, I advise you to go deep into the Amazon.
-To make it simple, book an ecolodge that is far from Leticia ➡️ Like Palmarí!
+To make it simple, book an ecolodge that is far from Leticia ➡️ Like the Ecolodge that Axel manages!